temme-stefan/playground/justNode/riddle/README.md

 <img src="Riddle.jpg" alt="the door riddle"/>

 Place each tile to the grid.
 Adjacent colors must match.
+Tiles may be rotated.

 ## Implementation
 Nondeterministic, partial correct algorithm\